Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Spatiotemporal Transformers

 \textbf{Local and Global Architecture}.
-We empirically find that learning an attention layer over a longer global sequence eliminates a helpful local bias that hurts performance in problems with large $N$.
-We address this with additional ``local" attention modules in each encoder and decoder layer.
-Each variable sequence attends to itself first before attending to global tokens.
-Note that this does not mean we are simplifying the global attention layer by separating temporal and spatial attention, as is common in the methods discussed above in addition to Video Transformers \cite{arnab2021vivit} and other long-range NLP architectures \cite{zhu2021longshort} \cite{zhang2021poolingformer}.
-Rather, every token attends to every token in its own sequence and then to every token in the entire spatiotemporal global sequence.
-We use a Pre-Norm architecture \cite{xiong2020layer} and \texttt{BatchNorm} normalization rather than the standard \texttt{LayerNorm} and other alternatives in the literature.
-Additional implementation details are discussed in Appendix \ref{sec:model_details}.
-A one-layer encoder-decoder architecture is depicted in Figure \ref{fig:arch}.
+We find that attention over a longer multivariate sequence can complicate learning in problems with large $N$.
+We add some architectural bias towards the sequence of each token's own variable with ``local" attention modules in each encoder and decoder layer.
+In a local layer, each token attends to the timesteps of its own spatial variable.
+Note that this does not mean we are simplifying the ``global" attention layer by separating temporal and spatial attention, as is common in spatial-temporal methods (Appendix \ref{app:gnn_related}).
+Rather, tokens attend to every token in their own variable's sequence and then to every token in the entire spatiotemporal global sequence.
+We use a Pre-Norm architecture \cite{xiong2020layer} and BatchNorm \cite{batchnorm} normalization.
+Figure \ref{fig:arch} shows a one-layer encoder-decoder architecture.

-\textbf{Output and Loss Functions}.
-The final feed-forward layer of the decoder generates a two-dimensional vector that parameterizes the mean and standard deviation of a Normal distribution.
-This sequence of distributions is folded back into the original input format of ($x_t, \mathbf{\hat{y}_t}$), and the timesteps corresponding to predictions on the start tokens are discarded.
-We can then optimize a variety of forecasting loss functions, depending on the particular problem and the baselines we are comparing against.
-Explanations of common loss functions can also be found in Appendix \ref{sec:model_details}.

-Because of all our additional engineering, we avoid direct comparisons to \texttt{Informer} although it is a key inspiration and closely related work.
-Instead, our most direct baseline is a version of our model that follows \texttt{Informer}'s temporal attention framework while reusing our implementation details.
-The sequence is never flattened into distinct spatial tokens; the value \& time embedding input includes all the time series values concatenated together as normal, and there is no variable embedding.
-There is no concept of ``local vs. global" in this setup, so we skip the local attention modules.
-We typically compensate for parameter count differences with additional encoder/decoder layers.
-We refer to this temporal-only ablation as the \texttt{Temporal} model.